jarl-tornroos/cloudfrontbeat/README.md

 4. Download the IP Geolocation database
 5. Build Cloudfrontbeat using the instructions above
 6. Modify the included cloudfrontbeat.yml for your application

+You can also use the [provided CloudFormation templates](/cloudformation) to provision the S3 bucket and the SQS queue.

 To run Cloudfrontbeat, run: